Opportunities for issuers emerge amid evolution of syndicated loan markets

 "We've seen a noticeable uplift in activity among onshore and offshore banks and, pleasingly, non-bank investors keen to add Australian credit to their portfolios."

-- Sean Skyes, Head of Loan Markets Origination
+- Sean Sykes, Head of Loan Markets Origination

 He adds that having corporate bond and loan markets available to borrowers is helping to fulfil demand for debt funding across the credit spectrum.
 “This is providing more options for issuers seeking to diversify their funding sources and calibrate their targeted weighted average debt maturity profiles.”